 Protect Your Family and Consult with a Family Law Attorney Today

 These are just a few examples where tech can be utilized to hurt you or your loved ones and cause turmoil during your CA divorce.
 One way to protect yourself is by recrutiing the aid of a qualified legal expert, someone who has handled these and other complicated family law matters.

-We offer free initial consultations at the Law Offices of James P. White.
+We offer initial consultations at the Law Offices of James P. White.
 Call us today at 925-271-0999 to book an initial session today at no charge to you.